WOWRainbowUI/RainbowUI-Retail/AddOns/LiteButtonAuras/README.md

 1. doesn't show holy power/chi/combo points/soul shards.
 1. doesn't handle macros that change the unit (always assumes target).

-AdiButtonAuras seems to be maintained again no longer being maintained, but I hope it returns for all the people who want the extra features it provides.
+AdiButtonAuras seems to be maintained again, so if you want more of those excellent features give it a look.

 ## Options Panel

 LiteButtonAuras has a configuration panel that you can open from the Blizzard settings or by using the `/lba opt` slash command.

-You can adjust the visual appearance of the ability overlay, as well as add and remove extra aura displays were the name doesn't match.
+You can adjust the visual appearance of the ability overlay, as well as add and remove extra aura displays where the name doesn't match.

 ![](https://i.imgur.com/a3kHH9l.png)